karehaa/DoIT/README.md

 Though i might still consider to YOLO through the hardships cuz that is what make me improve.

 So this is the docomentary for this whole project.
 Hopefully it will be something i can be proud of.

+## 15/11/2024 Progress
+Still working on the UI design, im getting somewhere and have a vague idea of how i want it to look like.

+I just need to make this design able to handle all the feature that i want to create, somehow. lol.